katbuilt/prettycommittee/README.md

-prettycommittee
+The Gitty Bitty Pretty Committee
 ===============

-The Gitty Bitty Pretty Committee: a collection of open-source snippets for cute / kawaii / girly style code.
+A collection of open-source snippets for cute / kawaii / girly style code.